TahminaChowdhury/art-station-website/README.md

 # About this project

--This website is about Art.Art gives meaning to our lives and helps us understand our world.
+*This website is about Art.Art gives meaning to our lives and helps us understand our world.

--It's a online community website for artists.Here you can see some famous artits wrok around the world.
+*It's a online community website for artists.Here you can see some famous artits wrok around the world.

--This is one of the best online community for artists.
+*This is one of the best online community for artists.

 <!-- ## Available Scripts